 A large number of plant parasitic nematodes are known to be associated with diseased cacao seedlings.
 Banana, used as a shade plant, is the primary source of inoculum.
-Infested nursery soil leads to infested seedlings, which will disseminate nematodes into plantations and runoff water may also spread the nematodes (Campos and Villain 2005).
+Infested nursery soil leads to infested seedlings, which will disseminate nematodes into plantations and runoff water may also spread the nematodes (Campos and Villain 2005, Villain et al. 2018).